bp2008/hMailServerMaintenance/README.md

 # hMailServerMaintenance

-This project won't be useful to anyone else.
+A small Windows app that runs my hMailServer maintenance.
+Not useful to anyone else.